Warframe is a free-to-play third-person shooter sci-fi soloable co-op video game, released in 2013.

 - Mutate the appearance of what it infests over time, be it flesh or hard metal.
 This works even on huge scales, such as the Infestation “overwriting” a small-city-sized orbital station.

-It may have been an Orokin or Sentient super-weapon, and may have ties to the Void.
-One line about the monster Lephandis implies that the Infestation was weaponised during the Old War.
+It may have been an Orokin or Sentient super-weapon, and seems to have ties with the Void.
+One line about the giant monster Lephandis implies that the Infestation was weaponised during the Old War.

 The Infestation was apparently suppressed after or during the fall of the Orokin.
 However, during the game era, irresponsible Grineer bio-weapon research allows for a return of the Infestation.
 This is a major threat to the Origin System.